 The outreach to isolated populations sounds a lot like the work of WHO.
 That brings us back to our point – all healthcare is local.

 Harvard Medical School (HMS) wants to support the effort to expand mobile care.
-Their program, Mobile Health Map, wants to help identify low income and minority populations.
-According to HMS, they “have a disproportionate burden of ill health and would benefit the most from the care provide to them by a mobile clinic”.
+Their program, Mobile Health Map, wants to help identify low-income and minority populations.
+According to HMS, they “have a disproportionate burden of ill health and would benefit the most from the care provider to them by a mobile clinic”.
 The program offers free tools to help communities build mobile clinics.
 It helps them identify and validate their need, partner with community organizations, and raise money to purchase and outfit a van.
 In other words, it helps communities to provide telemedicine services.
 The program is like a mentor who will help gather the information and funding needed to deliver healthcare to the underserved.

-Taking the fight to opioids
+Taking the fight against opioids

 Perhaps one of the most important applications of telemedicine is in the fight against the opioid epidemic.
 Telemedicine clinics are going to the streets, literally, to deliver care to those in need.
 Access is one of the core issues in fighting opioids.
 It’s estimated that 3.6 million Americans miss doctor’s appointments due to lack of transportation.
 When those appointments interrupt work to fight addiction, the consequences can be tragic.